SolaceDev/solace-dev-codelabs/markdown/design-to-code-workshop/design-to-code-workshop.md

 * ✅ The [Solace Event Portal](solace.com/products/portal) is an excellent tool to design and visualize your Event-Driven Architecture, discover what events exist, collaborate with your team and kickstart development via exporting of AsyncAPI documents.
 * ✅ [AsyncAPI Generator](https://github.com/asyncapi/generator) templates allow developers to consistently create event-driven applications by generating code skeletons that are pre-wired with the events and channels defined in the AsyncAPI documents.
-* ✅ [Spring Cloud Stream](https://spring.io/projects/spring-cloud-stream) allows developers to implement highly scalabe, event-driven microservices without having to learn how to use messaging APIs.
+* ✅ [Spring Cloud Stream](https://spring.io/projects/spring-cloud-stream) allows developers to implement highly scalable, event-driven microservices without having to learn how to use messaging APIs.

 ![solly_wave](img/solly_wave.webp)